Contributing to skrub#

 Reporting bugs#

-Using the library is the best way to discover new bugs and limitations.
+Using the library is the best way to discover bugs and limitations.
+If you find one, please:

-How do I submit a bug report?#
+How to submit a bug report?#

 Suggesting enhancements#

-How do I submit an enhancement proposal?#
+How to submit an enhancement proposal?#

 • Use a clear and descriptive title.

-• Provide a quick explanation of the goal of this enhancement.
+• Explain the goal of the enhancement.

 If the enhancement proposal is validated#